KDE/digikam-doc/setup_application/database_settings.rst

 The MySQL Internal Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-While using a large collection, of size **greater than 100,000 items**, the application tends to slow down.
+While using a large collection hosted on hard drive (HDD - not SSD or NVMe device), with a size **greater than 100,000 items**, the application tends to slow down.
 To avoid the delay and maintain efficiency, digiKam provides option of using **MySQL Internal**.
 To be clear, this isn’t an actual server, or a public network.
 Instead, it is a server that runs only while application is running.

 Internal server creates a separate database that can be accessed (only while application is running) using the command: